Home

 Hester (Minerd) Rankin

-Hester Ann Minerd was born in 1843 in Wharton Twp., Fayette County, PA, one of 11 children of James and Sarah (Walters) Minerd Sr. Her husband Robert was a wounded veteran of the Civil War.
+Hester Ann (Minerd) Rankin was born on April 20, 1842 in Wharton Township, Fayette County, PA, one of 11 children of James and Sarah (Walters) Minerd Sr

-On July 17, 1859, at age 16, Hester married Robert Rankin ( ? -1918).
-The ceremony was performed at Summit House, site of today's Summit Hotel, near Uniontown, PA.
+On July 17, 1859, at the age of 16, Hester was united in holy matrimony with 23-year-old Robert Rankin (1836-1918).
+The ceremony was performed at Summit House, site of today's Summit Hotel, in the mountains along the National Road high above Uniontown, PA.
+Robert did not his exact age or the date on which he was born.

-Seen at right, Robert (1836-1918) stood 5 feet 9 inches tall, with blue eyes and brown hair.
+Robert stood 5 feet 9 inches tall, with blue eyes and brown hair.

 The Petersburg battlefield during and after the war

 Robert returned home to Elliottsville, Fayette County.
-Robert is said to have loved to "ramble through the woods and over the hills ... [and] always loved to help survey land.
+He is said to have loved to "ramble through the woods and over the hills ... [and] always loved to help survey land.
 He knew the corners of nearly every man's land in Wharton Township ... [and] was a good judge of road making."
 Berries and chestnuts were plentiful for the family to gather and sell.

-Hester is seen at right, standing in the doorway of their primitive mountain home.
+Hester is seen here standing in the doorway of their primitive mountain home.
 A daughter in law once complained that the house "was just weather boarded up and did not have any fire places, only had a wood stove, and had no paper on the walls, and no carpet on the floor...."
 She added that snow and rain came through the cracks in the walls.

 Over the years, Robert's leg became infected and bone shards made their way to the skin's surface.
 Initially he received a pension of $4 a month which later increased to $12 a month.

 Over the Christmas/New Year's holiday of 1887-1888, three of his children died of diphtheria.
-Later, he gave his surviving adult children land for their own homes.

 They rest for eternity together at Brown Cemetery near Elliottsville.